DillonRawlins99/daily-planning-app/README.md

 # Daily Planning App

-This app was designed with the intent of learning GUI application programming, the development of larger scale applications with bigger code bases, and the Model View Controller design pattern.
+This app was designed with the intent of learning GUI application programming, the development of larger scale applications with larger code bases (roughly 1850 LOC as of 4/25/20), and the Model View Controller

+design pattern.

 This application is written using JavaFX, a GUI library for the Java programming language.